 Popular Culture and Indo-Pak Narratives

-There have been myriad attempts to understand this complex relationship, but most works are state centric.
+There have been myriad attempts to understand this complex relationship, but most works are state-centric.
 There is thus the necessity to go beyond the statist and structuralist understanding of traditional International Relation (IR).
-In view of this, there is some scope for analyzing the relation between these two countries from a popular perspective.
-This can be done by examining the nature of popular imagination towards each other in both the countries.
+In view of this, there is some scope for analyzing the relationship between these two countries from a popular perspective.
+This can be done by examining the nature of popular imagination towards each other in both countries.
 There are many ways for understanding this and one of the ways is through the role of popular culture in shaping the same.
 Popular Culture is generally understood as “people’s cultures”, “mass culture” or “common culture”.
 Popular culture includes music, cinema, television serials, large circulations of books, magazines, etc. Narratives of popular culture include diverse beliefs, practices and objects that are part of everyday traditions, evoking universal enjoyment among different cultural communities.
-In light of this, there is scope of utilizing the medium of popular culture and observe its suitability regarding dominant norms, ideas and identity in context of imagining Pakistan and portrayal of national self-image.
+In light of this, there is the scope of utilizing the medium of popular culture and observe its suitability regarding dominant norms, ideas and identity in the context of imagining Pakistan and portrayal of national self-image.

-In context of understanding India-Pakistan relation, cinematic narratives act as a powerful instrument of popular culture to capture and construct popular imagination.
+In the context of understanding India-Pakistan relation, cinematic narratives act as a powerful instrument of popular culture to capture and construct popular imagination.
 In this regard, cinema plays a crucial role by virtue of its pervasive mass appeal and its ability to deeply push itself into the popular psyche and create a penetrative impact upon people’s thinking and imagination.

 The nature of the bilateral relation between India and Pakistan can be understood by probing the discourse over nationalism prevalent in the two countries by decoding the vocabulary and meanings of nationalism in the narrative of films.
 This can be done specifically by looking at how cinemas have imaged Pakistan in the context of the international relations of India.
 The question that is crucial to probe is whether the sense of nationalism is linked to the national self-image and the imagination of the neighboring country as the other.
 The construction of the image of the other state acts as one of the fundamental drivers that evoke the larger sense of nationalism.
 Linked to this is the portrayal of national self-image by a state.
 This provides an alternative way of looking at the notions of imaging of the other state and national self-imagination, which is mostly embedded in the neorealist paradigm of IR.
 It is to explore the extent to which socio-cultural processes such as the making of cinema can emerge as a crucial factor in shaping the discourses relating to bilateral conflicts and the concept of national interest.